Filipe Faria

 From 1998 to 2013, he was a member of the Gulbenkian Choir, touring extensively in Portugal, Spain, France, Italy, China, the United States, Malta, the Netherlands, Belgium, Germany, England, Japan, Israel, and other countries.
 During the same period, he also performed as a freelance musician with national early music ensembles.

-In 1999, he founded the early and contemporary music consort Sete Lágrimas, which he co-directs, with a discography of 15 titles: “Lachrimæ #1” (2007), “Kleine Musik” (2008), “Diaspora.pt: Diáspora, vol.1” (2008), “Silêncio” (2009), “Pedra Irregular” (2010), “Vento” (2010), “Terra: Diáspora, vol.2” (2011), “En tus brazos una noche” (2012), “Península: Diáspora, vol.3” (2013), “Cantiga” (2014), “Um dia normal” (2015), “Missa Mínima”, composed by him and Sérgio Peixoto (2016), “Twentie Yeares in Seaven Teares” (2021), “Loa – André Dias de Escobar (c.1348-1450/51) and his Laudas e cantigas spirituaaes (…)” from 1435.
+In 1999, he founded the early and contemporary music consort Sete Lágrimas, which he co-directs, with a discography of 16 titles: “Lachrimæ #1” (2007), “Kleine Musik” (2008), “Diaspora.pt: Diáspora, vol.1” (2008), “Silêncio” (2009), “Pedra Irregular” (2010), “Vento” (2010), “Terra: Diáspora, vol.2” (2011), “En tus brazos una noche” (2012), “Península: Diáspora, vol.3” (2013), “Cantiga” (2014), “Um dia normal” (2015), “Missa Mínima”, composed by him and Sérgio Peixoto (2016), “Twentie Yeares in Seaven Teares” (2021), “Loa – André Dias de Escobar (c.1348-1450/51) and his Laudas e cantigas spirituaaes (…)” from 1435.
 A dialogue with the Laudario di Cortona (13th c.) and the Laudario di Firenze (14th c.)”
-(2023), and “Folia Nova,” New Early Music composed by him and Sérgio Peixoto based on Portuguese poetry from the 15th and 16th centuries (2023).
+(2023), “Folia Nova,” New Early Music composed by him and Sérgio Peixoto based on Portuguese poetry from the 15th and 16th centuries (2023) an “BACH” (2024).
 The consort’s career spans festivals and cultural centers across Europe and Asia, including Portugal, Bulgaria, Italy, Malta, Spain, China, Sweden, France, Belgium, Norway, Luxembourg, Germany, Czech Republic and Croatia.

 In 2012, he founded the early music ensemble Noa Noa, with a discography of four titles: “Língua, vol. 1” (2014), “Língua, vol. 2” (2015), “De la mar” (2016), and “Palavricas d’amor” (2017).
 His career with the ensemble includes performances at festivals and cultural centers in Portugal, France, Belgium, and Japan.